Looking for ways to relax and bond with your baby? Understand when and how to give an infant massage.

 Massaging your baby too soon after a feeding might cause your baby to vomit — so wait at least 45 minutes after a feeding.
 Also pay close attention to your baby's mood.
 If your baby has a steady gaze and appears calm and content, he or she might enjoy a massage.
 If your baby turns his or her head away from you or becomes stiff in your arms, it might not be the best time for a massage.

-As you massage your baby, stay relaxed.
+- Stay relaxed.
 Talk to your baby throughout the massage.
 You might sing or tell a story.
 Try repeating your baby's name and the word "relax" as you help him or her release tension.

 It's up to you.
 Some parents prefer to use oil during infant massage to prevent friction between their hands and the baby's skin, while others find it too messy.
 If you choose to use oil, select one that's odorless and edible — just in case your baby gets some in his or her mouth.
 If your baby has sensitive skin or allergies, test the oil first by applying a small amount to a patch of your baby's skin and watching for a reaction.